2021–22 Taipei Fubon Braves season

-The 2021–22 Taipei Fubon Braves season was the franchise's second season in the P. LEAGUE+ (PLG), its 8th in Taipei City.
+The 2021–22 Taipei Fubon Braves season was the franchise's 24th league season, the franchise's second season in the P. LEAGUE+ (PLG), its 3rd in Taipei City.
 The Braves are coached by Hsu Chin-Che in his fifth year as head coach.

 Draft

 On October 27, 2021, the first rounder, Wang Lu-Hsiang was traded to Kaohsiung Steelers in exchange for 2022 first-round draft pick.